 When you enter buy or sell orders when the market is closed, the price of execution, determined when the market reopens, may differ from the price you enter.
 This is especially true during periods of heightened volatility.
 Savvy investors can mitigate this risk by using limit and stop orders, both are available on the Vested platform.

 Investing in US stocks is a good way to diversify your portfolio and hedge against the depreciation of the INR

-Despite the time difference for Indian residents, investing in the US can be beneficial.
-Since investing in the US means investing in USD (not INR), it can be a good way to diversify and protect your portfolio against the depreciation of the INR (Rupees).
-By investing some of your funds into US stock markets, you can also create a hedge against future economic instability that would otherwise negatively affect the value of your investments in India.
-When done cautiously, over the long term, investing in US stocks can help you grow your nest egg.
+One of the benefits of investing in the US stock market is that you are also exposed to the USD currency, which can help you diversify and preserve your portfolio value against the depreciation of the INR (Rupees).
+By allocating some of your funds to US stock markets, you can also hedge against future economic shocks that would otherwise adversely impact the value of your investments in India.

 Was this post helpful?

 Our team members at Vested may own investments in some of the aforementioned companies/assets.
 Different types of investments involve varying degrees of risk, and there can be no assurance that any specific investment or strategy will be suitable or profitable for an investor’s portfolio.
 Note that past performance is not indicative of future returns.
 Investing in the stock market carries risk; the value of your investment can go up, or down, returning less than your original investment.
 Tax laws are subject to change and may vary depending on your circumstances.